-How To Find a Mentor in 5 Steps
+How To Find a Mentor in 8 Steps (Plus Mentorship Tips)

-Working with a mentor can be exceedingly valuable for anyone who wants to grow in their career.
-Mentors can provide insights into specific professional situations, negotiation tactics, opportunities and career path goals.
+Working with a mentor may be valuable if you want to develop new skills in your career.
+Mentors can provide insight into specific professional situations, negotiation tactics, opportunities and career path goals.
 Choosing the right person to be your mentor is important based on your career goals and your relationship with them.

 What is a mentor?